 You could also check for competent chemistry tutors Melbourne.

-Find Your Perfect Tutor On Superprof
+Now Let's Find Your Perfect Tutor On Superprof